chemistmilad/Atomic-Terms-Calculator/README.md

 # Atomic-Terms-Calculator
-Calculating microstates and atomic terms using given electron configuration
+Calculating microstates and atomic terms using given electron configuration based on Russell-Saunders coupling scheme.

 Guess everything is clear based on the programs own instructions!